-(a) The number of Shares which may be issued from time to time pursuant to this Plan shall be 3,136,477.
+(a) The number of Shares which may be issued from time to time pursuant to this Plan shall be 4,336,477 shares of Common Stock or the equivalent of such number of Shares after the Administrator, in its sole discretion, has interpreted the effect of any stock split, stock dividend, combination, recapitalization or similar transaction in accordance with Paragraph 23 of this Plan.
 Any of the Shares reserved and available for issuance under the Plan may be used for any type of Stock Right under the Plan, and any or all of the Shares reserved for issuance under the Plan shall be available for issuance pursuant to ISOs.